-In your final year, you will be attached to the Pharmacy Department of National University Hospital (NUH) for a one-year training stint.
+Find out what it is like to work at the forefront of drug therapy and get hands-on experience in managing pharmacies through the Diploma in Pharmacy Science (PHARM).
+This course will equip you with a foundation in biological, chemical and pharmaceutical sciences, and cover topics such as clinical trials and research, pharmaceutical operations, drug manufacturing as well as pathology and pharmacology.In your final year, you will be attached to the Pharmacy Department of National University Hospital (NUH) for a one-year training stint.
 This extensive internship will feature attachments with pharmacies in NUH’s Cancer Centre and Satellite Wards, as well as the hospital's Clinical Trials Unit and Aseptic Dispensing and Compounding Laboratory — all designed to allow you to engage and learn directly from practising doctors and pharmacists.

-In addition, you will get to take up a research project at NUH related to topics covered in the course and choose one of three electives in your final year.
-The elective in Nutrition & Dietetic Science will provide you with a basic understanding of nutritional and dietetic concepts while the Cosmetic & Perfumery Science elective introduces students to the science behind the development of cosmetic products and fragrances.You will also learn to evaluate the evidence behind alternative therapies and traditional Chinese medicines in the Complementary Medicine & Traditional Chinese Medicine elective.
+In addition, you will take up a course-related research project at NUH and choose one of three electives in your final year.
+The elective in Nutrition & Dietetic Science will provide you with a basic understanding of nutritional and dietetic concepts, including the study of nutrients in the diet and their effects on health.
+The Cosmetic & Perfumery Science elective introduces students to the science and regulatory control behind the development of cosmetic products and fragrances.You will also learn to evaluate the evidence behind alternative therapies and traditional Chinese medicines in the Complementary Medicine & Traditional Chinese Medicine elective.

 PHARM graduates enjoy a wide range of careers in the healthcare and pharmaceutical industries upon graduation.

 • Restructured and private hospitals• Polyclinics• Retail pharmacies (eg Guardian, Watsons, Unity)

 • Healthcare product specialists